 The Division of Real Estate Services (DRES) provides a full range of real estate services to state agencies to ensure leased space needs of state agencies meet agencies' needs, while building a business model that follows industry best practices for space utilization.
 In addition, DRES manages the Commonwealth's real property acquisition process and surplus property sales.
-The Commonwealth's real estate portfolio consists of approximately 13,000 owned buildings totaling about 117 million square feet of space and 16 million of leased space.
-The Division of Real Estate Services is establishing policies and procedures to streamline the state's real estate portfolio and reduce costs to the Commonwealth.
+The Commonwealth's real estate portfolio consists of approximately 400,000 acres of land in over 1,200 locations; 12,000 buildings; and 117 million square feet of space.
+Additionally, Virginia leases approximately 13 million square feet of rental space in 1500 locations.
+Managing the Commonwealth's real estate assests, as a real estate portfolio, has generated a savings and cost avoidance of \$8.1 million in FY08.
+The Division of Real Estate Services has and is continuing to establish policies and procedures to streamline the state's real estate portfolio and reduce costs to the Commonwealth.